AvavaAYA/AvavaAYA.github.io/content/about.md

 ---
-title: About Me
-draft: false
+id: about
+aliases: []
 tags:
   - Misc
+draft: false
+title: About Me
 ---

 Hello, I'm eastXueLian, a junior pursuing a Cyber Security major at [USTC](http://en.ustc.edu.cn/).
 After taking part in 7th [Hackergame](https://hack.lug.ustc.edu.cn/) and won a second prize as freshman, I became deeply passionate about binary exploitation.
 Motivated by the belief that「**pwn for fun**」, I've continuously delved into various challenges, ranging from kernel privilege escalation to user-level browser exploitation.
 Now, I hold the position of leader in [Nebula](http://nebuu.la/).
 Having participated in all major domestic CTF competitions, our goal for the upcoming years is to venture into international events, including the formidable DEFCON.
 I am actively seeking internship opportunities in a cybersecurity-focused laboratory this semester.